 In my spare time, I enjoy singing, improv comedy, baking breads and pastries, and (in a prior life) keeping bees.

-I am grateful to be supported by the NSF Mathematical Sciences Postdoctoral Research Fellowship.
-While at MIT I was generously supported by the Hertz Fellowship and the MathWorks Fellowship.
+I am grateful for the support of the NSF Mathematical Sciences Postdoctoral Research Fellowship, Hertz Fellowship and MathWorks Fellowship.